code-monet/sim-gamer-kit/docs/game_guides/index.md

 > TODO: Game available but study pending

-## Games with generally good compatibility
+## Games with generally excellent implementations

+The following games generally have excellent implementations and offer plenty of input and FFB configuration in-game that they can be made to work with most wheels.

 1. Codemasters games after (approx) 2018: F1 games
 2. American Truck Simulator
 3. Euro Truck Simulator 2
+4. Probably most contemporary hard core racing sims